jimm98y/SharpOnvif/README.md

 var services = await client.GetServicesAsync();
 ```

 Some operations require the device to support a service.
-For instance, to retrieve the stream URI a device must support the media service.
+For instance, to retrieve the stream URI the device must support the media service.
 To check whether the ONVIF service is supported by the device, call:
 ```cs
 if (services.Service.FirstOrDefault(x => x.Namespace == OnvifServices.MEDIA) != null)
 {
     // operation only available when the service is supported }
 ```
-Full list of services that can be supported by a device is available in `SharpOnvifCommon.OnvifServices`.
+Full list of services that can be supported by the device is available in `SharpOnvifCommon.OnvifServices`.

 ### Pull Point event subscription
 Pull point event subscription does not require any special networking configuration and it should work in most networks.